-(10) Ensure an HM, EMT, EMR, or other qualified medical representative is on-site during any HRT conducted, either on or off a military reservation, if the training is located more than 10 minutes away from emergency response services.

-(11) Ensure an HM, EMT, EMR, or other qualified medical representative, and emergency oxygen is available on scene during all swimming, diving, RIB, and firefighter training.

-(12) Ensure all ITJs are maintained and contain qualifications and certifications as set forth by this instruction.

-(13) Ensure the CO or OIC of the LS is promptly notified when issues arise affecting the safety of HRT.

-(14) Review all HRTS student critiques for student identified safety issues and assist in developing a means for correction.

-(15) Attend safety committee meetings.
+- (10) Ensure an HM, EMT, EMR, TCCC, or other qualified medical representative is on-site during any HRT conducted, either on or off a military reservation, if the training is located more than 10 minutes away from emergency response services. - (11) Ensure an HM, EMT, EMR, TCCC, or other qualified medical representative, and emergency oxygen is available on scene during all swimming, diving, RIB, and firefighter training.
+This is also required for 7-Meter and 11-Meter RIB training while operating outside the 10-minute emergency response. - (12) Ensure all ITJs are maintained and contain qualifications and certifications as set forth by this instruction. - (13) Ensure the CO or OIC of the LS is promptly notified when issues arise affecting the safety of HRT. - (14) Review all HRTS student critiques for student identified safety issues and assist in developing a means for correction. - (15) Attend safety committee meetings.
 HRTS committee meetings are conducted by applicable LC safety manger.
-Document committee meetings in ESAMS using ESAMS class module and course ID 4956 - High-Risk Training Safety Committee.
+Document committee meetings in ESAMS using ESAMS class module and course ID 4956 High-Risk Training Safety Committee. - e.

-e.
 HRT MTT.
 There are circumstances when HRT courses are requested to convene at locations other than permanent "approved to train" LSs that have an assigned course data processing (CDP) code.
-These HRT MTTs enhance NETC's ability to train the fleet.

-- NOTE: This section applies only to training determined to be HR by completion of a risk assessment.
+These HRT MTTs enhance NETC's ability to train the fleet. - NOTE: This section applies only to training determined to be HR by completion of a risk assessment.
 Non-HRT MTT policies fall under the purview of NETC N7.
-No HR waivers are available for HRT MTTs. - (1) NETC NOOX
+No HR waivers are available for HRT MTTs.

+(1) NETC NOOX
-(a) Upon notification of a HRT MTT request from the LC, notify NETC's executive office.

-(b) Notify the LC of NETC NOOX ability to support the HRT MTT.

-(c) Assign a safety professional (Occupational Series 0018) to participate in HRT MTTs.
-For recurring firefighting HRT MTTs at Rota, Sasebo, Iwakuni, and New River, NETC will only participate once per fiscal year, unless the situation dictates more frequent participation.

-NOTE: Ensure assigned safety professional has completed the HRT MTT section of the "NETC NOOX Domain Safety JQR."

-(d) Provide the LC with documentation that the HRT MTT is safe to train after reviewing risk assessment, EAP, and completing the advanced site evaluation.

-(e) For recurring HRT MTTs, provide the LC with safe to train documentation only after the successful completion of the firefighting MTT at locations identified in paragraph 7e(1)(c).

-NOTE: This safe to train letter is not to be confused with a HRTSE.
-If there are any deficiencies or areas of concern during the HRT MTT that are unable to be addressed or mitigated, a plan of action and milestones (POA&M) will be established between NETC NOOX and the LC and LS for tracking purposes.

-(f) Upload HRT MTT documents (risk assessment, EAP, etc.) into ESAMS for use on future HRT MTTs.
+- (a) Upon notification of a HRT MTT request from the LC, notify NETC's executive office. - (b) Notify the LC of NETC N00X ability to support the HRT MTT. - (c) Assign a safety professional (Occupational Series 0018) to participate in HRT MTTs.
+For recurring firefighting HRT MTTs at Rota, Sasebo, Iwakuni, and New River, NETC will only participate once per fiscal year, unless the situation dictates more frequent participation. - NOTE: Ensure assigned safety professional (GS-0018) has completed the HRT MTT tab of the "NETC N00X Domain Safety JQR." - (d) Provide the LC with documentation that the HRT MTT is safe to train after reviewing risk assessment, EAP, and completing the advanced site evaluation. - (e) For recurring HRT MTTs, provide the LC with safe to train documentation only after the successful completion of the firefighting MTT at locations identified in paragraph 7e(1)(c). - NOTE: This safe to train letter is not to be confused with a HRTSE.
+If there are any deficiencies or areas of concern during the HRT MTT that are unable to be addressed or mitigated, a plan of action and milestones (POA&M) will be established between NETC NOOX and the LC and LS for tracking purposes. - (f) Upload HRT MTT documents (risk assessment, EAP, etc.) into ESAMS for use on future HRT MTTs.